 To effectively track your customers, we want to introduce you 2 tools: Google Analytics and Hotjar.

 Google Analytics (GA) helps you collect, analyze, and report on website traffic data.
-It keeps an ultimate record of almost everything that’s happening on your website—every page view, bounce, drop-off, conversion, along with every user’s traffic source, pages visited, country of origin, etc; but numbers and graphs alone can’t tell you what’s happening from the perspective of your users.
+It keeps an ultimate record of almost everything that’s happening on your website—every page view, bounce, drop-off, conversion, along with every user’s traffic source, pages visited, country of origin, etc. However, numbers and graphs alone can’t tell you what’s happening from the perspective of your users.

 Hotjar helps you understand the behavior of your website users and get their feedback through tools such as heatmaps, session recordings, and surveys.
 Hotjar complements the data and insights you get from traditional web analytics tools like Google Analytics.